OloOcki/awesome-citygml/README.md

 ## Poland

-- **Poland** Buildings for the whole Poland in LoD1 and +-half of Poland in LoD2.
+- **Poland** ~15.5 million buildings for the whole Poland in LoD1 and LoD2.
 To download - go to Data for download -> BDOT data packages -> 3D models of buildings.

 [:house:] [:one:] [:two:]